blinken/power-rail-probe/README.md

 The probe is directly connected to a power rail you're interested in (eg, via a 1X oscilloscope probe, or a direct cable connection).
 AC is passed, and an adjustable offset is applied to the DC voltage.

 Your oscilloscope sees 0V DC, allowing power supply ripple and transients to be viewed at the 1 mV/div setting, rather than 5 V/div.
 It's effectively a much more powerful DC offset function for your oscilloscope.

 ## Specifications

+### v1.0

  * Max voltage offset ±20V
  * Input impedance 50kΩ (0 - 30kHz) / 50Ω (30kHz - 1GHz)
- * Average signal attenuation of 1:1.15 (approx. -0.5 dB) * Noise <500 µV<sub>p-p</sub> over full bandwidth
+ * Average signal attenuation of 1:1.2 (approx. -0.9 dB +/- 1.5dB) to 500MHz
+ * Noise <500 µV<sub>p-p</sub> over full bandwidth
  * Active signal range ±1V
  * Isolation between chassis/USB and BNC test connectors
  * Battery powered to minimise noise